-DANGER 9: Electrocution hazard-Contact with electric power can kill or seriously injure you.
+DANGER 13: Electrocution hazard-Contact with electric power can kill or seriously injure you.
 Electric power is present inside the cabinetry unless the main machine power disconnect is off.

-The location of the DIP switches on the microprocessor board are shown in Figure 5, as are examples of the on and off positions.
-Set the switches to the desired configuration according to Table 5.
+The microprocessor board holds the DIP switches as shown in Figure 5.
+Figure 5 also shows the on and off positions.
+Set the switches to the desired positions according to Table 5.
 Turn the machine on; the display will show the current configuration.

-CAUTION 10: Risk of improper configuration-On some machines, the processor board is installed in the control box so that the labels printed on the DIP switch appear inverted.
+CAUTION 14: Risk of improper configuration-On some machines, the processor board is installed in the control box so that the labels printed on the DIP switch appear inverted.